Too Sad for Society (diptych)

 Morphine Dreams 20” x 30” Archival inkjet prints from chemigrams 2020-2024

 In my series, Morphine Dreams, I turned to abstraction to process the grief of losing my parents ten weeks apart in the same year after three months of extremely intense caretaking while they simultaneously, and very rapidly, declined.
-My parents very much wanted to die at home, so we chose hospice care for both.
-Hospice shifts end-of-life focus from treating the illness, to patient comfort.
-The cost is entirely covered by Medicare.
-So, in addition to a raised toilet seat, wheeled-walker, and a medical-grade bed with rails, patients who choose hospice are prescribed all the pain-reliving medication they desire.
-My parents, conservative teetotalers, had not experienced opiates before.
-Their dreams and conversations provided a bit of comic relief as their words became increasingly obscure.
-Each piece within the series is titled with the conversations, musing, and dreams of my mother or father in their final days.
+My parents had not experienced opiates before.
+Each piece within the series is titled with the conversations, musing, and dreams of my mother or father in their final days, providing a bit of comic relief as their words became increasingly obscure.